-Born in Taiwan in 1991, Henry came to England to study at the Yehudi Menuhin School with Lutsia Ibragimova, and with David Takeno at the Guildhall School of Music & Drama, where he completed his Bachelors and Masters degrees with distinction.
-He is currently working on his Advanced Diploma at the Royal Academy of Music, under the guidance of Margaret Faultless, Pavlo Beznosiuk and Carole Cerasi.
+Born in Taiwan in 1991, Henry moved to the UK to study at the Yehudi Menuhin School with Lutsia Ibragimova, and with David Takeno at the Guildhall School of Music & Drama, where he completed his Bachelors and Masters degrees with distinction.
+In 2017, Henry received an Artist Diploma from the Royal Academy of Music, where he specialised in Historically Informed Performance in the 18th and 19th century, under the guidance of Margaret Faultless, Pavlo Beznosiuk and Carole Cerasi.

 He has also participated in masterclasses across Europe and in the UK with Robert Levin, Catherine Manson, Rachel Podger, Michael Frischenschlager, Ana Chumachenko, and with Ferenc Rados, Andras Keller, and Gerhard Schulz at IMS Prussia Cove.

 Having developed a keen interest early on in Historical Performance, Henry first participated in the OAE (Orchestra of the Age of Enlightenment) experience Scheme in 2011, and has since performed with many period ensembles in the UK, including the Orchestra of the Age of Enlightenment, Monteverdi Orchestras/Gardiner, Academy of Ancient Music, Brecon Baroque/Rachel Podger, Irish Baroque Orchestra, Ensemble Marsyas, Dunedin Consort, as well as future engagements with Ensemble Pygmalion in France.